This article was reviewed by professional dog trainer Shelby Semel, an advocate of Positive Reinforcement Dog Training.

 Here are fourteen common puppy-parenting missteps you can easily avoid.

 Warning !!!!
-This is why I tell my puppy owners DO NOT take your puppy out of your home until all 3 sets of vaccines are done !!!
+This is why I tell my puppy owners DO NOT put your tiny puppy on the public ground, until all 3 sets of vaccines are done !!!

 Please do the same…. parvo means death !!
 It’s an old post but this rule still applies!!